ruitaiS/ruitais.github.io/src/content/projects/bible-rnn.md

 future developments will be gpu support (the current model is trained entirely on cpu, as i did not have a gpu at the time, but having recently purchased one, i'm eager to try it out) as well as word-level or byte-pair tokenization. i did briefly experiment with word-level tokenization, but because of the increase in vocabulary size as a result of cataloguing individual words rather than unique characters, it created substantially larger models than the character level ones (\>100mb) and were larger than github would allow hosting, so this idea was abandoned as it would be too large to allow for in-browser inference on a hosted github pages site. however, it seems that because converting into onnx strips out the optimizer, the onnx models are about half the size of the pytorch models, so this has resurfaced as an avenue worth exploring.

 all in all this was an incredibly informative experience during which i got to touch all aspects of ml model deployment, from data cleaning and preparation, model architecture implementation, training finetuning, model export, and porting generation code for client-side inference.

-You can find the PyTorch code for this model, as well as some of my other language modelling projects, in this [GitHub Repository](https://github.com/ruitaiS/language_models).